 A groundbreaking new study in JAMA Otolaryngology discovered that eating the right food can be more effective than medications for acid reflux.

-This is big news because most over-the-counter and prescribed remedies only provide a temporary reprieve from symptoms, and they can also come with disturbing side effects when used over time.
+This is big news because most over-the-counter and prescribed remedies only provide a temporary reprieve from symptoms; may have disturbing side effects when used over time; and some have been found to contain a carcinogen, leading retailers to pull them off shelves.

 There are a number of proven ways to ease the discomfort of acid reflux…